AkiNotBunny/drink_reminder/README.md

 - **System Tray Icon**: Minimizes to the system tray with an option to quit the application.

 - **Customizable Reminder Interval**: Open settings from the system tray and customize the interval for showing the GIF reminder.
+(Default 1 minute)

 ## Download